Docs

 }

 Application services need not be related to business activities to be highly cohesive.
 They could also be related to a specific view in the user interface, or even a specific user interface component.
+For example, if you’re using Vaadin Charts, it’s easier if the data returned by your service is converted directly into chart data.

+When building a payment summary view, you might be tempted to add such a method to the PaymentService.
 However, adding this method to the PaymentService would actually lower the cohesion of the service.
 Although it retrieves information about payments, its primary driver is the needs of the summary view, not the business activity of handling payments.

-Another way of reasoning about the cohesion of services is that any single service should only have a single reason to change.
+Another way of thinking about the cohesion of services is that any single service should only have a single reason to change.
 With the payment service containing methods both for handling payments, and for showing the summary, it now has two reasons to change.
+In a situation like this, you should create a new PaymentSummaryService, and implement the method there.
+You now have two services with only one reason to change.
+In other words, they’re highly cohesive.

-Interfaces or Classes?
+Interfaces or Classes

 In the early days of Spring, services consisted of both an interface, and an implementation class.
 The reason for this is that Spring uses proxies to handle various cross-cutting concerns.
 At that time, you could only create proxies of Java interfaces, not classes.
 Furthermore, when writing tests, you could only mock interfaces, not classes.